-Many of you will, however, find yourself in circumstances where you will be separated from your baby for a time, and you will need that flexibility of being able to still give your baby that breast milk while you’re away from him.
+But many of you will find yourself in circumstances where you will be separated from your baby for a time, and you will need that flexibility of being able to still give your baby that breast milk while you’re away from him.

 I do think it’s important, also, to know that many of you have been required to pump your milk in circumstances that didn’t really warrant that.
 For example if you are having a general anaesthetic or a local anaesthetic, or other medical procedures; you may have been prescribed certain medications, or you may have an illness.
 Many of those circumstances do not require you to pump your milk.
 So I would really encourage you to learn as much as you can about those particular scenarios so that you are well informed, because too many women have informed me that they were very upset to stop breastfeeding unnecessarily.

-You may also wish to consider using a small electric pump which can be batteries or mains generated.
-These are still fairly small pumps, portable, sometimes a little noisy but for occasional use or a little bit more than that, that can be great.
+You might also wish to consider using a small electric pump which can be batteries or mains generated.
+These are still fairly small pumps, portable, sometimes a little noisy but for occasional use or a little bit more than that -that can be great.

-Whichever pump that you choose, it’s really important to note that most of these pumps are considered to be single user only.
-This is because there is always a risk of contamination.
+But whichever pump that you choose, it’s really important to note that most of these pumps are considered to be single user only – and this is because there is always a risk of contamination.
 The pump itself, the motor of that pump, can potentially be exposed to breastmilk in a lot of pumps, and this does pose a risk.

 There are some pumps that are considered to be closed system pumps, and they are considered to be safer in this respect – but even then they’re not recommended as multi-user pumps.

-A certain type of pump which is considered to be multiple user is a hospital grade double pump, and these are the pumps that many breast feeding women tend to rent.
-These are the pumps that are used, if for instance your baby has been born prematurely, or your baby is not latching, or you’re trying to build up your supply because your supply is a little low at the moment.
-These are the pumps that can really help to generate that supply and give your baby all that your baby needs.
+A certain type of pump which is considered to be multiple user is a hospital grade double pump, (exclusive pumping) and these are the pumps that many breastfeeding women tend to rent.
+These are the pumps that are used, if for instance your baby has been born prematurely, or your baby is not latching, or you’re trying to build up your supply because your supply is a little low (boosting supply) at the moment.
+(These are) the pumps that can really help to generate that supply and give your baby all that your baby needs.
 The beauty of these pumps is that the pumping time is reduced to 10 to 15 minutes, generally, which can really help when you’re trying to spend a lot of time doing skin to skin and getting used to feeding with your baby, and wanting to spend more time with your baby, really.
-So that is a real advantage.
-The suck release cycle is very different to the continuous suction of the smaller pumps.
+So that is a real advantage – and the suck release cycle is very different to the continuous suction of the smaller pumps.

 When the pump is functioning, your nipple should not be touching the sides of that funnel bit, that nipple should be free to move.
 The diameter and the length of your nipple changes during pumping, and there should be ample room.
 So make sure that the fit is a good one, and the breast shield that attaches to you should be comfortable.